Action-Driven Flows for Causal Variational Principles: Introduction

-A drawback of this flow is that the curve~$\varrho(t)$ will in general {\em{not}} converge in the limit~$t \rightarrow \infty$ (as one already sees in the two-dimensional example of a non-smooth non-convex variational principle discussed in Section~\ref{secex}).
-Moreover, even if the curve does converge, the above flow may not be helpful for practical applications or numerical studies because we have no control on how long it takes to reach an approximate solution of the EL equations.
-In order to improve the situation, we also introduce another flow which involves an additional penalization term involving a parameter~$\xi>0$.
+In order to overcome such difficulties, we also introduce another flow which involves an additional penalization term involving a parameter~$\xi>0$.
 In the case~$\xi=0$, we get back the above flow by minimizing movements.
-In the case~$\xi>0$, however, we prove that the resulting curve~$\varrho^\xi(t)$ does converge and that the length of this curve is bounded a-priori by~$\Sact(\varrho^\xi(0))/\xi$.
+In the case~$\xi>0$, the additional penalization term gives us a-priori control of the length of the curve (as measured in the Wasserstein distance) in terms of the change of the action (see Section~\ref{seclip}).
+This makes it possible to reparametrize the curve, using the action itself as the new parameter.
+In this way, we can circumvent the difficulty that the flow might get stuck in ``plateaus'' of the potential for a long time (as shown in Figure~\ref{fig:reparamterise} on page~\pageref{fig:reparamterise}).
+After the reparametrization, the curve becomes even Lipschitz continuous (see Section~\ref{seclip}).
+Moreover, we get control of the long-time behavior of the solutions.
+Indeed, in the case~$\xi>0$ we prove that the resulting curve~$\varrho^\xi(t)$ does converge (see Section~\ref{seclimit}).
 The prize to pay is that the limiting measure satisfies the EL equations only approximately.
 For the error term, we derive a precise a-priori bound which tends to zero as~$\xi \searrow 0$.
 With this in mind, our procedure seems well-suited for the applications in mind.
 For example, in a numerical study one can choose~$\xi$ so small that the error of the approximation is bounded by the numerical errors.